Gujarat voters will teach BJP a lesson this election: Gehlot | Politics

 - India

-Rajasthan Chief Minister Ashok Gehlot on Sunday said there is a strong anti-incumbency wave against the ruling BJP in Gujarat and people will ''teach them a lesson'' this assembly election.
+Rajasthan Chief Minister Ashok Gehlot on Sunday said there is a strong anti-incumbency wave against BJP in Gujarat and voters will ''teach them a lesson'' in this assembly election.

-Inflation, rising unemployment and poor infrastructure were a cause of concern in Gujarat and the people there will vote on these issues, he told reporters on the sidelines of Rajasthan Digifest 2022 here.
+Inflation, rising unemployment and poor infrastructure are a cause of concern in Gujarat and the people there will vote on these issues, he told reporters on the sidelines of Rajasthan Digifest 2022 here.

 ''Once upon a time, roads were in a good condition there, now they are not.
 Students are neither getting jobs nor are they being given employment opportunities.
 Even if they get jobs, their salaries are low.
 Employees are unhappy.
 There is a lot of fear among people in Gujarat,'' the senior Congress leader said.

 ''In the upcoming elections, people will teach them a lesson.
-There is a huge anti-incumbency wave going on in the state which will be seen in the results of this elections,'' he said.
+There is a huge anti-incumbency wave going on in the state which will be seen in the results of this election,'' he said.

 The Gujarat assembly elections are witnessing a three-way contest among the ruling BJP, which has been in power in the state for 24 years, the opposition Congress and the Arvind Kejriwal-led Aam Aadmi Party (AAP), which has kicked off a high-pitched campaign.

-Gehlot, a senior All India Congress Committee (AICC) observer for the Gujarat elections, said the people of the state were ''fed up with unemployment and rising inflation.'' ''There is no Gujarat model.
+Gehlot, a senior All India Congress Committee (AICC) observer for the Gujarat elections, said the people of the state are ''fed up with unemployment and rising inflation.'' ''There is no Gujarat model.
 That was Modi's model which has been exposed completely now.
-People have understood that the employment problem is terrible and there is inflation in the state,'' he said.
-Gehlot exuded confidence over Congress returning to power in Himachal Pradesh as well.
+The people have understood that the employment problem is terrible and there is inflation in the state,'' he said.
+Gehlot exuded confidence over the Congress returning to power in Himachal Pradesh as well.
 The hill state went to polls on Saturday.

 He said the Old Pension Scheme (OPS) had emerged as a key issue in Himachal Pradesh, and Congress' assurance on bringing it back if elected to power has struck a chord with the voters.

 ''The scheme has become one of the major issues among the state's workers.
-Congress will win HP election and one of the biggest reasons behind it would be OPS,'' he said.
+Congress will win Himachal Pradesh election and one of the biggest reasons behind it would be OPS,'' he said.

-On Rahul Gandhi's Bharat Jodo Yatra, Gehlot said the focus of this initiative was highlighting issues such as inflation and unemployment and to ensure that no violence takes place in the country and people live with love, peace and harmony with each other. ''Rahul Gandhi's focus is to ensure that the country runs as per the Constitution.
+On Rahul Gandhi's Bharat Jodo Yatra, Gehlot said the focus of this initiative was highlighting issues such as inflation and unemployment and to ensure that no violence takes place in the country and people live with love, peace and harmony. ''Rahul Gandhi's focus is to ensure that the country runs as per the Constitution.
 However, they (BJP) have flouted the constitution.
 Journalists, writers or litterateurs have been jailed,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)